H0key-22/h0key-22.github.io/_pages/about.md

 My research focuses on multimodal large-language models and advanced LLM reasoning techniques.
 I’m highly self-motivated and always eager to dive into inspiring new challenges.
 My research interests lies in **tool learning, RL for reasoning and multimodality**.
 Lately, I’ve been especially excited about leveraging reinforcement learning to push the reasoning capabilities of LLMs even further.

 Feel free to reach out to me to explore potential research opportunities together.

+## Passions
+- ⚽ I live and breathe soccer — from last-minute goals to casual kick-abouts with friends, I’m all in!
+- 🏆 Led my institute squad to victory in the Institute Cup and proudly snagged the Best Shooter award!
+- 🔴 A devoted Liverpool FC supporter — You’ll never walk alone!